422UR4H/PixHub_API/README.md

 ## Description

-The application is responsible for simulating part of the processing of the logic of the PIX mechanism within the **Central Bank** (BC), being used by different financial institutions to process the creation of PIX keys, consultations, payments and the like (for natural persons).
+The application is responsible for simulating part of the processing of the logic of the PIX mechanism within the **Central Bank** (BC), being used by different financial institutions to process the creation of PIX keys, consultations, payments and the like (for physical persons).
 In this context, these institutions are called **Payment Service Providers** (PSP).

 This Web Service contains a Dockerized environment to run a PostgreSQL database with Grafana K6 for stress testing, RabbitMQ as Message Broker to manage queues, Prometheus and Grafana for monitoring the system and the application itself, providing an integrated and isolated environment for observability and tests.

+**Important!** This api has 2 consumers that work together as a single application:
+  - [PaymentConsumer](https://github.com/422UR4H/PixHub_PaymentConsumer) for the `/payments` route
+  - [ConcilliationConsumer](https://github.com/422UR4H/PixHub_ConcilliationConsumer) for the `/concilliation` route

 <br />